- Failure cause, failure mechanism, failure effect. Thinking in terms of failure mechanisms.

 Curious?

-Talk to our academy advisorAbout the course Physics of Failure.
+Talk to our academy advisorAbout the course HI-RF9 Physics of Failure.

 The participants of the course RF9 Physics of Failure acquire detailed knowledge on failure mechanisms in products and their impact on reliability.